|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+Serve it alongside roasted meats or top off some cream cheese or brie on a cracker for a delicious snack.
 This relish only takes a few minutes to make and can be frozen for up to 3 months, which makes it a great recipe to prepare ahead of time for parties.

 Grate the zest of the orange.
 Put the zest and the juice of the orange into a food processor along with the sugar, allspice, and cranberries.

 For the next step, it is actually easiest to use frozen cranberries.
 Simply process for 10 to 15 seconds until the berries are chopped and thoroughly combined with the sugar and orange.
-They should be in very small pieces, but not reduced to a mushy paste.
+They should be in very small pieces but not reduced to a mushy paste.

 If you are working with fresh cranberries, pulse them with the orange and sugar in the food processor a few times.
-Remember that you are not trying to puree them, just turn them into a chopped relish.
+Remember that you are not trying to puree them, just turning them into a chopped relish.

 Peel and core the apple.
-Cut it into small slivers about as wide and half as long as a matchstick (a short julienne), or into 1/4-inch cubes.
+Cut it into small slivers about as wide and half as long as a matchstick (a short julienne) or into 1/4-inch cubes.

 Combine the chopped apple with the other ingredients in a large bowl.
 Transfer to storage containers and refrigerate for up to 24 hours.
 For longer storage, pack into freezer containers leaving an inch of headspace.
-Cover and freeze for up to 4 months.
+Cover and freeze for up to four months.

 - Serve alongside Brussels sprouts, green beans, and other classic holiday side dishes.